 * * * * * * *.

-[After the performance is over] I drift away to the dressing room.
+[After the performance is over] I slip away to the dressing room.
 My shoulders ache, and I'm tired.
 I wipe away my lipstick and study my face in the mirror.
 I look disappointed.
 Esmeralda is gone.

 The real program from the play described in Chapters 26-29 in which Sarah surprises herself.